JeremiahKaren/35percent.github.io/guardian-cities-draft.md

 </script>

-The Elephant and Castle scheme is no exception to this trend with only 116 of nearly a thousand new homes offered as social rent (8.6% by floorspace).
+The [Elephant and Castle shopping centre redevelopment](http://35percent.org/shopping-centre) is no exception to this trend with only 116 of nearly a thousand new homes offered as social rent (8.6% by floorspace).

 <script type="text/javascript">
 var colors = Highcharts.getOptions().colors,